FireflyMigration/firefly-doc/50-Technologies/20-Visual-Studio/02-Configuring-Previous versions of Visual-Studio/index.md

 ![2017 02 21 07H32 11](2017-02-21_07h32_11.png)

-This eliminates the "Symbols for the module 'ENV.dll' were not loaded" message you get every time you run the code
+Eliminates the "Symbols for the module 'ENV.dll' were not loaded" message you get every time you run the code

 ![ENV Message](ENV_message.png)